mroonga/mroonga/doc/source/tutorial/storage.rst

 To use this syntax, you need to register all parsers in MySQL beforehand.
 On the other hand, Groonga can dynamically add a tokenizer, that is a parser in MySQL.
 So if use this syntax in Mroonga, tokenizers that are added in Groonga dynamically cannot be supported.
 We think that this limitation decreases the convenience, and we choose our own syntax using COMMENT like the following. ::

-  FULLTEXT INDEX (content) COMMENT 'parser "TokenMecab"'
+  FULLTEXT INDEX (content) COMMENT 'tokenizer "TokenMecab"'

 .. note::

    ``COMMENT`` in ``FULLTEXT INDEX`` is only supported MySQL 5.5 or later.
 If you use MySQL 5.1, use ``mroonga_default_parser`` variable described below.

-You can specify one of following values as the parser.
+You can specify one of following values as the tokenizer.

 off
   It does not tokenize at all.
 Use "off" if you want to treat ``content`` as is.
 For example, this value is used for prefix search.